richorama/azure-summary/readme.md

 ## Automation

-* __Process automation__: Automate deploying, configuring, and managing your end to end processes by author runbooks graphically, in PowerShell, or Python.
+* __Process automation__: Automate deploying, configuring, and managing your end to end processes by authoring runbooks graphically, in PowerShell, or Python.
 * __Configuration management__: Manage your DSC resources in Azure Automation and apply configurations to virtual or physical machines from a DSC Pull Server in the Azure cloud.
 * __Update management__: Update Windows and Linux systems across hybrid environments.